TrianglyRU/OrbinautFramework/README.md

 - ...and much more!

 # Wiki
-We have a wiki in progress!
-For now, you may refer to kinda outdated handbook included with 2.0 release to get the idea of what Orbinaut is.
+We have a semi-complited wiki, check it out here: https://github.com/TrianglyRU/OrbinautFramework/wiki.

 # Credits
 Various people (or their work) were involved into the project across three releases, but we'll credit them all even if their work isn't included in the latest release!